-Western Sahara Tourism Impact - follows ongoing US stock market trends, trading momentum, and investor sentiment.
+Western Sahara Tourism Impact - highlights evolving market conditions, trading behavior, and financial developments.
 The Moroccan government is actively encouraging Western holidaymakers to visit the disputed territory of Western Sahara, which it claims as its own.
 Critics argue this tourism push may be a strategy to strengthen Rabat’s control over the region.
 The initiative could affect regional stability and present both opportunities and risks for the tourism and investment sectors.

 Live News